fisadev/fisa-vim-config/README.rst

   sudo pip install dbgp vim-debug pep8 flake8
   ```

-  (if you don't have Pip, find it here: [pip](http://pypi.python.org/pypi/pip))
+  (if you don't have Pip, find it here: `pip <http://pypi.python.org/pypi/pip>`_)

 Done!
 You have your new shiny powerful vim :)

 Sources
 -------

-Thanks to some people from [Pyar](http://python.org.ar), who show me vim for the first time and shared their configurations with me on the PyCamp 2010 :).
+Thanks to some people from `Pyar <http://python.org.ar>`_, who show me vim for the first time and shared their configurations with me on the PyCamp 2010 :).
 Some of my tweaks were copied from their configurations.

  * Hector Sanchez
  * Juanjo Conti